WilliamDash/IITSite/README.md

 # IITSite
-My Profile assingment for Intro to IT
+My Profile assignment for Intro to IT